SEAN: Sometimes publishers surprise you.

 SEAN: Yen has a digital debut of its own, as if to say that those other two aren’t good enough.
 ALL of Fruits Basket is out next week digitally.
 That’s twelve omnibuses.
 Now you can read it on your phone (and also probably start crying in public, so don’t do that).

-MELINDA: This is pretty sweet.
+MJ: This is pretty sweet.

 SEAN: Yen’s print manga is the week after next, but we do get this month’s novels.
 The debut is Penguin Highway, another in Yen’s ongoing series of “license the novel with a recent popular movie”.
 The novel is apparently really good, though, and has won the Nihon SF Taisho Award.
 Expect coming-of-age adventure!